J0hn-B/eshop-aks/readme.md

-# AKS sample application with ArgoCD
+# AKS sample application with ArgoCD PoC demo

 At a glance: